kubevirt/kubevirt.github.io/_posts/2019-10-23-KubeVirt_k8s_crio_from_scratch_installing_KubeVirt.md

 pub-year: 2019
 ---

-Building your environment for testing or automation purposes can be difficult when using different edge technologies, in this guide you'll find how to set up your system step-by-step to work with the latest versions of Kubernetes (up to today), CRI-O and KubeVirt.
+Building your environment for testing or automation purposes can be difficult when using different edge technologies, in this guide, you'll find how to set up your system step-by-step to work with the latest versions of Kubernetes (up to today), CRI-O and KubeVirt.

 In this series of blogposts the following topics are going to be covered en each post: